Financial Analysis: Amcon Distributing (NASDAQ:DIT) versus Performance Food Group (NYSE:PFGC)

 AMCON Distributing Co. engages in the distribution of consumer products.
 It operates through the Wholesale Distribution (Wholesale) and Retail Health Food (Retail) segments.
 The Wholesale segment refers to the wholesale distribution of consumer products.
 The Retail segment focuses on the sale of health and natural food products.
 The company was founded in 1986 and is headquartered in Omaha, NE.

-Receive News & Ratings for Amcon Distributing Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Amcon Distributing and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Performance Food Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Performance Food Group and related companies with MarketBeat.com's FREE daily email newsletter.